Rosin Press Buying Guide

 With temperatures, it is vital not to go anywhere above 150°C as this will activate the cannabinoids early and make your rosin less potent.
 It is probably a good idea to start off with a lower temperature first to see how you like it.
 You don’t want to waste that CBD!

 Both the Rosinbomb M50 and Rosinbomb Rocket will meet the home needs of a majority of Canadians.
 But you will still need a vaporizer to enjoying the fruits of your labour.
 One of the most popular dab pens is the Dr.Dabber Aurora.
 It is pretty stealthy and affordable to those new to dabbing.
+The last tip is to make sure you choose a retailer with great customer service, so they can walk you through any operational questions you might have with your purchase.

 To see how easy it is to use; check out the Rosinbomb video below.